pluf/di/doc/how-it-works.md

----
-layout: documentation
-current_menu: how-it-works
----

-# How PHP-DI works
+# How DI works

-Do you want to help out improving PHP-DI?
+Do you want to help out improving DI?
 Or are you simply curious?
-Here is a short presentation of how PHP-DI works.
+Here is a short presentation of how DI works.

 ## Global architecture

 The main component is the `Container` class.
-It is created by a `ContainerBuilder`, which is just a helper class.
+It can be created by a `ContainerBuilder`, which is just a helper class.

 It is the entry point from the user's point of view, it is also the component that coordinates all other sub-components.